HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="userpreference-media-queries.png",
-  caption="User preference media queries.", description="A bar chart showing that 48.8% of desktop sites and 50.4% of mobile sites use the prefers-reduced-motion media query, 12.1% of sites use prefers-color-scheme, and prefers-contrast is used by just under 1% of desktop and mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=570596768&format=interactive", sheets_gid="1665700473", sql_file="media_query_features.sql"
+  caption="User preference media queries.", description="A bar chart showing that 49% of desktop sites and 50% of mobile sites use the `prefers-reduced-motion` media query, 12% of sites use `prefers-color-scheme`, and `prefers-contrast` is used by just under 1% of desktop and mobile sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=570596768&format=interactive", sheets_gid="1665700473", sql_file="media_query_features.sql"
   )
 }}

-We discovered that over 50% of mobile sites include the prefers-reduced-motion media query, up from 34% in 2022.
+We discovered that over 50% of mobile sites include the `prefers-reduced-motion` media query, up from 34% in 2022.
 This is important because <a hreflang="en" href="https://kb.iu.edu/d/bizw">digital animations can harm individuals with vestibular disorders</a>; using this query allows for adapting or removing such animations to improve accessibility.
 Mozilla's Developer community has some good resources on <a href="https://developer.mozilla.org/docs/Web/CSS/@media/prefers-reduced-motion">building motion-sensitive sites</a>.

 The [Sustainability](./sustainability) chapter has some great statistics on the rise in the use of animations, and the impact on digital sustainability.

-For contrast, only 12% of desktop and mobile websites utilize the prefers-color-scheme media query, which is up from 8% in 2022.
+For contrast, only 12% of desktop and mobile websites utilize the `prefers-color-scheme` media query, which is up from 8% in 2022.
 To enhance content readability it is a good practice to allow your users to adjust display modes.
 The prefers-color-scheme query enables browsers to detect the user's preferred color scheme, supporting light and dark modes.
-The prefers-contrast query is valuable for users with low vision or photosensitivity by enabling high contrast modes.
+The `prefers-contrast` query is valuable for users with low vision or photosensitivity by enabling high contrast modes.

-Support for <a href="https://developer.mozilla.org/docs/Web/CSS/@media/forced-colors">forced-contrast</a> increased about 4% in 2024 to about 14% for desktop.
+Support for <a href="https://developer.mozilla.org/docs/Web/CSS/@media/forced-colors"><code>forced-contrast</code></a> increased about 4% in 2024 to about 14% for desktop.
 Forced Colors Mode is an accessibility feature designed to enhance text readability through improved color contrast.
 When activated, the user's operating system takes control of most color-related styles, overriding website color settings.
 This mode disables common patterns like background images to ensure more predictable text-to-background contrast.
 The most well-known implementation is Windows' High Contrast Mode, now called <a hreflang="en" href="https://support.microsoft.com/en-us/topic/fedc744c-90ac-69df-aed5-c8a90125e696">Contrast Themes</a>.
 These themes offer alternative color palettes with low and high contrast options, and allow users to customize the system colors to their preference.
-Use of \-ms-high-contrast has decreased slightly in 2024 to about 23%.
+Use of `-ms-high-contrast` has decreased slightly in 2024 to about 23%.

 This can be emulated in <a hreflang="en" href="https://blogs.windows.com/msedgedev/2024/04/29/deprecating-ms-high-contrast/">Edge</a> and <a href="https://developer.chrome.com/docs/devtools/rendering/emulate-css/">Chrome</a>, so it is now easier to test.